 In the year 1885, on the basis of experimental observations, Balmer proposed the formula for correlating the wave number of the spectral lines emitted and the energy shells involved.
 This formula is given as:

 This series of the hydrogen emission spectrum is known as the Balmer series.
 This is the only series of lines in the electromagnetic spectrum that lies in the visible region.
 The value, 109,677 cm-1, is called the Rydberg constant for hydrogen.
 The Balmer series is basically the part of the hydrogen emission spectrum responsible for the excitation of an electron from the second shell to any other shell.
 Similarly, other transitions also have their own series names.
 Some of them are listed below,

-- Transition from the first shell to any other shell – Lyman series
+- The transition from the first shell to any other shell – Lyman series

 - The transition from the second shell to any other shell – Balmer series

 - The Transition from the third shell to any other shell – Paschen series

-- Transition from the fourth shell to any other shell – Bracket series
+- The transition from the fourth shell to any other shell – Brackett series

-- Transition from the fifth shell to any other shell – Pfund series
+- The transition from the fifth shell to any other shell – Pfund series

 Johannes Rydberg, a Swedish spectroscopist, derived a general formula for the calculation of wave number of hydrogen spectral line emissions due to the transition of an electron from one orbit to another.
 The general formula for the hydrogen emission spectrum is given by:

 n1 = 1,2,3,4 …

 n2 = n1 +1

 ν= wave number of electromagnetic radiation.
 The value 109,677 cm-1 is known as Rydberg constant for hydrogen.

 To learn more about hydrogen emission spectrum download BYJU’S – The Learning App.